 Flanderization: A major example.
 In the earlier episodes and the pilot, Johnny was just incredibly cocky, socially inept, reckless and actually somewhat competent in martial arts.
 Seasons after, however, made him stupid, immature, misogynistic and buff without any benefit.

 And how.
-To elaborate, in the later seasons, Johnny, for all his bulk, is repeatedly humiliated by 6-year-old boys and girls, whereas in the pilot, he effortlessly mauled a CROCODILE.
+To elaborate, in the later seasons, Johnny, for all his bulk, is repeatedly humiliated by 6-year-old boys and girls and beaten up by women half his size, whereas in the pilot, he effortlessly mauled a CROCODILE.

 There was an even an episode specifically about how Johnny was so out of shape that he made a world record for least healthy person.
 Apparently his flab just happens to grow in the exact shape of a buff physique.

 Oddly, in the last season, this was reversed completely, but upped Suzie's annoying tendencies.

 Handsome Lech: There's no denying that Johnny is attractive, but his personality and sadly unenlightened attitude towards women tends to cause roughly 90% of the women he meets to instantly reject him.
 The remaining 10% either reject him by the end of the episode or have revealed some flaw that makes them undesirable.

 More of a case of Dating Service Disaster.
 The antelope's previous boyfriend was a crab.
 One that somehow got served on Johnny's plate in a restaurant where they were dating.
 What are the odds of that happening?

 And while not technically interspecies, there was also the time he dated a werewolf, one of the few women (besides Suzy) that DID find Johnny attractive.